Wednesday, April 29, 2015 (New Date)

 Purpose and Target Audience

-The target audience includes family physicians and internal medicine physicians, along with community pulmonologists, physician assistants, nurse practitioners, nurses, respiratory therapists and pharmacists and other health care professionals who diagnose and treat patients with idiopathic pulmonary fibrosis (IPF).
+The target audience includes family physicians and internal medicine physicians, along with community pulmonologists, physician assistants, advanced practice nurses, registered nurses, respiratory therapists, pharmacists and other health care professionals who diagnose and treat patients with idiopathic pulmonary fibrosis (IPF).

 Upon completion of this conference, the participant will be better able to: